 - Add sugar and beat until creamy.

-- Add whipping cream, eggs, and vanilla and mix just until combined.
+- Add whipping cream, eggs, and vanilla, and mix just until combined.

 - DO NOT overmix the ingredients.
 You don't want a lot of air bubbles in this cheesecake batter.

-- Divide cheesecake mixture into three or more bowls, depending on how many colors you'd like in your leaves.
+- Divide the cheesecake mixture into three or more bowls, depending on how many colors you'd like in your leaves.

 - Color each small amount with food coloring.